tefreeman/TideTweetMetrics/test.md

 The following user acceptance tests verify the main system functions.

 ## Account Creation
-- Visit the homepage
+- Visit the Welcome page.
-- Click create account/login
+- Click the *Create Account / Log in* button.
-- Create an account
+- Create an account.
-- Verify that account exists
+  - NOTE: Admin approval is required for the account recieve access permissions.
+- Verify:
+  - Account exists.

 ## Login
-- Visit the homepage
+- Visit the Welcome page.
-- Click create account/login
-- Enter wrong credentials
+- Enter invalid username and/or password.
-- Verify that user is not logged in
+- Verify that you are unable to log in.
-- Enter correct credentials
+- Enter correct credentials.
-- Verify that user is logged in
+- Verify:
+  - Login attempt was successful.

 ## Card Creation
-- Visit dashboard page
+- Visit Dashboard page.
-- Click Card Edit
+- Click *Card Edit*.
-- Create a card
+- Create a card.
+- Verify:
-- Verify that card appears on dashboard
+  - The card appears on the Dashboard.
-- Delete the card
+- Delete the card.
+- Verify:
-- Verify that the card is deleted
+  - The card is deleted from the Dashboard.

 ## Graph Creation
-- Visit dashboard page
+- Visit the Dashboard page.
-- Click Card Edit
+- Click *Card Edit*.
-- Create a graph
+- Create a graph.
+- Verify:
-- Verify that graph appears on dashboard
+  - The graph appears on Dashboard.
 - Delete the graph
+- Verify:
-- Verify that the graph is deleted
+  - The graph is deleted.

 ## Update Metrics
-- Visit dashboard page
+- Visit Dashboard page.
-- Click Update Metrics
+- Click *Update Metrics*.
+- Verify:
-- Verify that metrics are updated
+   The metrics are updated.